wp-plugins/rencontre/readme.txt

 * Have an attention-catcher and an ad with more than 30 characters.

 = How to personalize style =
-Default style file is located in `rencontre/css/rencontre.css`.
+The default style file is located in `rencontre/css/rencontre.css`.
 You simply need to copy lines to be modified in the css file of your theme.
-And you can as well add other lines To overwrite default css file, add `#widgRenc` (and space) at the beginning of every new lines Example :
+And you can as well add other lines.
+To overwrite default css file, add `#widgRenc` (and space) at the beginning of every new line.
+Example :
 ` in rencontre.css :
 .rencTab {background-color:#e8e5ce;}